LibreWeb/LibreWeb-Browser/README.md

 Decentralized Browser; a revolution of the WWW.

-What would you do, if you could **reinvent** The Internet in 21st century?
+What would you do different; if you could **reinvent** The Internet in 21st century?
 With all the knowledge and new technologies available today.

-I was inspired by Douglas Engelbart, Ted Nelson as well as projects like IPFS, Jekyll, ARPANET, and more.
+I was inspired by Douglas Engelbart, Tim Berners-Lee and Ted Nelson as well as projects like IPFS, Jekyll, ARPANET, and more.

 *Note:* Project is WIP!